fenio/k8s-truenas/README.md

 # Preparations

-* Nodes section needs to be run (yeah!) on nodes of your cluster
+* Nodes section needs to be run on nodes of your cluster, preferably Debian based
-* NAS section needs to be done on your NAS and assumption is that this is TrueNAS Scale based NAS
+* NAS section needs to be done on your NAS and assumption is that this is TrueNAS Scale based solution
 * K8S section needs to be run on whatever machine you're using to manage your cluster

 ## Nodes